-The Islamic College invites abstracts to be submitted for its fifth conference specialising in the flourishing field of Shi‘i studies.
-This conference will provide a broad platform for scholars in Shi‘i studies to share their latest research.
+The Islamic College invites scholars to submit abstracts for its sixth annual conference specialising in the field of Shi‘i studies.
+This conference will provide a broad platform for scholars of Shi‘i studies to present their latest research.
 Papers are welcome on any aspect of Shi‘i studies.
+Topics include:

 More information about the topics and abstract submission details can be found on the main conference page.